Event Horizon

 Setup your environment

 Now we have the producer and consumer microservices Heads coded, we need to setup the environment for them to run in and configure their Runtimes to be connected.
+This configuration is provided by Dolittle when you’re running your microservices in our platform, but when running multiple services on your local machine you need to configure some of it yourself.

 Let’s go to the environment folder we created in the beginning of this tutorial.
 Here we’ll need to configure: